 By applying data science and building an AI platform, telecoms can evaluate the customer experience, measured by a performance index, and predicts the potential for bad experiences.

-However, the model analyzes the experience from the customer’s perspective, providing insights to how the customer is feeling about the experience.
+However, the model analyzes the experience from the customer’s perspective, providing insights into how the customer is feeling about the experience.
 Once the data is processed by the model, it learns and provides fewer yet more meaningful alerts on user experience.